Makena-Wambui/alx-higher_level_programming/0x10-python-network_0/README.md

 What HTTP headers are
 What the HTTP message body is
 What an HTTP request method is
-What an HTTP response status code is
+What an HTTP response status code is:
+When a browser requests for a service from a web service, the server returns a response code called a status code.

 What an HTTP Cookie is:
 A small piece of data that the server sends to the user's browser.It stores a limited amount of data and remembers state information

-How to make a request with cURL
+How to make a request with cURL: cURL is a command line utility.
+Stands for client url.
+Enables data transfer over various nettwork protocols.
+Communicates with a web or application server by specifying a relevant url and the data that needs to be sent or received.
+Used for debugging, downloading files from the internet, error logging and endpoint testing.

 What happens when you type google.com in your browser (Application level)